 Discussion and Analysis.
-When we recommended fiscal 2019 base salaries for our named executive officers, the following factors were considered: current base salary; positioning relative to competitive market data; scope and complexity of the position, including as a result of the completion of the CMW acquisition; experience; tenure; historical and current levels of function, division, and individual performance; future potential; and internal pay comparisons.
-Fiscal 2019 annual base salaries, fiscal 2019 annual base salary increases compared to fiscal 2018 and fiscal 2019 annual base salaries compared to the market 50th percentile are provided in the table below for our named executive officers:
+When we recommended fiscal 2020 base salaries for our named executive officers, the following factors were considered: current base salary; positioning relative to competitive market data; scope and complexity of the position; experience; tenure; historical and current levels of function, division, and individual performance; future potential; and internal pay comparisons.
+Subsequent to the determination of fiscal 2020 salaries, annual base salaries for our executive officers and other certain employees were reduced on a tiered structure, effective as of May 1, 2020 for the remainder of fiscal 2020 as a result of the uncertainty of the COVID-19 pandemic on our business at that time.
+In addition, effective as of May 16, 2020, the annual base salary for Mr. Rodier was increased in connection with his expanded responsibilities for our contractor and residential businesses.